![]() |

 Symposium Format

-The scientific program will include keynote, plenary, and parallel sessions over three days.
+The scientific program will include keynotes and parallel sessions over three days.
 The official language will be English.
-Keynote speakers will introduce topics relevant to the theme and give state-of-the-art lectures, followed by presentations in plenary and parallel sessions.
+Keynote speakers will introduce topics relevant to the theme and give state-of-the-art lectures, followed by presentations in parallel sessions.
 The vast majority of presentations will be oral in regular sessions, but there will also be special sessions.

 Special sessions provide the opportunity to present developments related to a specific topic proposed by highly respected individuals in that area of research or technical practice.
-Each contribution to these sessions will consist of a paper of six to eight pages and an oral presentation followed by an open floor discussion with audience participation.
+Each contribution to these sessions will consist of a paper and an oral presentation followed by an open floor discussion with audience participation.

 Who Should Attend